wpswings/woo-gift-cards-lite/readme.txt

 **See what Dee Why Therapeutic Centre is saying about Gift cards plugin:**

 > With Ultimate Gift Cards for WooCommerce plugin, I realized the potential of gift card marketing in the coming future.
 This plugin is loaded with some very useful features and is still easy to use.
 The design and layout of the plugin are interactive.
 About the support team, they are highly satisfied with prompt responses to tickets and chat queries.
-Also, I made some customization requests for additional features which they understood well and implemented in almost no waste of time. [**See Case Study**](https://makewebbetter.com/success-stories/dee-why-therapeutic-centre/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org)
+Also, I made some customization requests for additional features which they understood well and implemented in almost no waste of time. [**See Gift Card Case Study**](https://makewebbetter.com/success-stories/dee-why-therapeutic-centre/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org)